akmiqdad/Ristorante-conFusion/README.md

 # Ristorante-conFusion
-Collection of Responsive web sites for a fictional Restaurant, 'conFusion'
+Collection of Responsive web pagesfor a fictional Restaurant, 'conFusion'